 Yep, tolls are no longer limited to the northeast or Chicagoland, they’ve now spread to 34 states — with a number of other states considering adding them.
 In fact if you’re planning a cross-country road trip you might be shocked to learn you could encounter tolls in every single state save one; Nevada.

 If you were saving quarters to pay for toll tunnels and bridges they may be better spent at the arcade as many toll facilities no longer accept cash, including the Massachusetts Turnpike and many tolls in New York and Florida.
 In fact cashless toll systems are becoming increasingly popular across the US, and if go through one without the right transponder you’ll arrive home to find a bill in the mail — and likely a service fee as well.

-Warning to travelers visiting the US from overseas, don’t expect an E-ZPass or SunPass transponder to cover you across the entire US as each only work within their respective region (E-ZPass in the northeast and upper midwest and SunPass in the southeast).
+Warning to travelers visiting the US from overseas, don’t expect an E-ZPass or SunPass transponder to cover you across the entire US as some only work within their respective region (although E-ZPass now works across the SunPass region, covering all tolls in Florida).
 In fact there are over 50 transponders in the US and Canada — from TxTag in Texas to K-TAG In Kansas to FasTrak in California — and none of them work across all states.